 - Careful attention to mobile devices: Radio Times created a simple template that would look equally engaging on any mobile or desktop screen.

-They started with an initial campaign to ask their audience to choose their favourite movie or TV series with just one click.
+They started with an initial campaign to ask their audience to choose their favorite movie or TV series with just one click.
 To make this more fun for the subscriber, they inserted the first name of each recipient on an image of a Director’s clapper board.
-Each subsequent click triggered a series of emails with personalised recommendations for the film and TV guides, depending on the subscriber’s choice.
+Each subsequent click triggered a series of emails with personalized recommendations for the film and TV guides, depending on the subscriber’s choice.